 Can You Put Goldfish in a Heated Tank?

 Yes, goldfish can be put in a heated tank, but remember that these are generally considered to be cold-water fish.
 Depending on where you live, you may require a heater to get your tank up to this temperature, although, for the most part, 70 degrees is what people would consider room temperature.
 Goldfish should not be put in tanks with the water temperature at or above 78 degrees, as they are not big fans of warm water.

 Something else that is important is that warm water holds less oxygen than cold water, and goldfish need a good amount of it.
 Always pay attention to oxygen levels in the water when it comes to choosing the best possible temperature.

 What is the Ideal Temperature for Breeding?

 For many fish, the ideal temperature for breeding is a bit different than the regular ideal temperature.
 In many cases, an increase in temperature signals fish that it is time for breeding, and yes, this is the case with goldfish.

 There you have it, folks.
-We’ve talked about the ideal tank temperature for goldfish, which types of tank need a heater, and more.
+We’ve talked about the ideal tank temperature for goldfish, which types of tanks need a heater, and more.
 If you plan on getting an aquarium heater for your goldfish, we would definitely recommend taking a closer look at the units that we have reviewed here today.